 Researching medical malpractice isn't as easy as it might seem.
 To get to any actual data I had to fish through an ocean of blogs arguing against tort reform.
 Still, I managed to find three good references with actual numbers from the Kaiser Family Foundation.
 The first reference was written in 2005 and gives a very sober explanation of malpractice law in the United States (Link here).

 The above graphs are from pages 18 and 20 of the first reference.
 You can see from the first graph that malpractice payouts rose steadily through the 90s and, by one estimate, were about $4.45 billion in 2003.
-The tables below are from the 2010 version of the second and third references (Link here and here for the 2011 numbers which came in after this was written).
-From them, you can see that by 2010, the total amount paid in the U.S. for malpractice claims dropped by as much as 25% to $3.33 billion.
+Here's a link to medical malpractice statistics for each State and for the US from 2003-2013.
+You can see that by 2010 (table below) the total amount paid in the U.S. for malpractice claims dropped by as much as 25% to $3.33 billion.
 In 2011 paid medical malpractice claims dropped even further to $3.18 billion.

 Further examination of the 2010 malpractice payouts show that about $1.2 billion (36%) of these payouts occurred in just three States: New York, Pennsylvania and Florida.
 If you add Massachusetts, New Jersey and Illinois you can account for 52% of total malpractice dollars paid in 2010 (20% in New York alone, see figure here).
 If you examine the number of paid claims in each State in 2010, again you can see that three States (the first three above) were responsible for 31% of the total paid claims in the U.S. that year.